STEM Scholars Program Faculty-Student Summer Grants

 The college is offering funding to STEM faculty who hire a current first-year or sophomore Bates STEM Scholar as a summer research assistant.
 This is a key part of the science enrichment experience for STEM Scholars who are eager to have a research experience while at Bates.

-NEW FOR 2024: This and related internal awards provide the faculty member with a choice of either professional development funds or personal stipend of $1,000 per student up to a maximum of three such awards (i.e. max of $3,000 per faculty member per summer, across all mechanisms of student support).
+This and related internal awards provide the faculty member with a choice of either professional development funds or a personal stipend (funds cannot be split among the two choices) of $1,000 per Bates student up to a maximum of three such awards (i.e. max of $3,000 per faculty member per summer, across all mechanisms of student support).
 If the faculty member chooses to receive this money as professional development funds, the funds can be used in support of this project or any other appropriate project within three years; restrictions on use are similar to those outlined for the Bates Faculty Development Fund.
 If the faculty member chooses to receive this money as a personal stipend, note that this is taxable income subject to that individual’s normal tax rates and rules.
+This applies to faculty who mentor Bates-only students.
+If a faculty member is drawing summer salary from an extramural grant, the only option for that faculty is to select the professional development funds.

 The STEM Scholars Program takes place during the academic year, and is grounded in a first-year seminar and subsequent half-credit courses in the first and second year that enrich, review, and supplement course work in gateway STEM courses, building STEM identity and a sense of community.
 The program introduces students to science writing, reading scientific literature, quantitative skill building, and careers in STEM.
 For more information go to bates.edu/stem-scholars/.